ntharani/ud036_StarterCode/README.md

 # Getting an API Key
 You will need an API key to The Movie Database to access the API.
 To obtain a key, follow these steps:

-- Register for and verify an account.
+- Register for and verify an account at [https://www.themoviedb.org/](https://www.themoviedb.org/)
 - Log into your account.
 - Select the API section on left side of your account page.
 - Click on the link to generate a new API key and follow the instructions.